handroll/handroll/docs/index.rst

   <http://en.wikipedia.org/wiki/Atom_%28standard%29>`_ feed from metadata
   stored in JSON.
 * Be extensible for users who want to write their own plugins.
+* Provide timing information to see file processing time.

 The remaining documentation provides additional details about all listed features.